Recover Damages with the Help of the Best Wrongful Foreclosure Lawyers

 Foreclosures in the State of California

-This law prohibits any lender to send any Notice of Default to homeowners up until 30 days the servicer managed to contact the borrower and assessed his or her financial condition.
+For example, the California Homeowner’s Bill of Rights, SB 1137 passed in 2012, prohibits any lender from sending the Notice of Default to homeowners until 30 days after the servicer managed to contact the borrower and assessed his or her financial condition.
 This practically means that the lender should exhaust all possible options before sending the said Notice.
 As per the provisions stated in SB 1137, the lender is also required to communicate directly with the borrower either personally or over the phone to inform him or her of her right to request a meeting.
 The servicer should likewise remind the homeowner of the opportunity to explore other means prior to resorting to foreclosure.

 If the homeowner agrees to a meeting, then they can do so within 14 days.
 The meeting could also take place over the telephone if deemed more convenient on either end.
 The said assessment of the financial condition of the borrower can be completed either during the first meeting or during the subsequent meeting.
-In addition, the servicer is also required to provide the homeowner with a toll-free number given by the US Department of Housing and Urban Development.
-This is to help the borrower find housing counseling agency that is duly certified by the HUD.
-If you are one of these struggling homeowners, you may also find it truly helpful to find the best real estate attorney Los Angeles has to assist you as well.
+I n addition, the servicer is also required to provide the homeowner with a toll-free number given by the US Department of Housing and Urban Development.

 In the event that the lender of servicer tried to contact the borrower via the phone on several occasions but to no avail, then the servicer should send a certified letter attaching a request for return receipt.
 The said letter should likewise indicate the toll-free number and should inform the borrower of the possible options to explore foreclosure alternatives.